Karl Leonhard Reinhold: Life

 In 1789, he published his chief work, the Versuch einer neuen Theorie des menschlichen Vorstellungsvermögens (Essay Towards a New Theory of the Faculty of Representation), in which he attempted to simplify the Kantian theory and make it more of a unity by basing it on one principle, Reinhold's principle of consciousness (Satz des Bewußtseins).
 In 1794 he accepted a call to the University of Kiel, where he taught until his death in 1823, although his independent activity had come to an end.

 In later life, he was powerfully influenced by J. G. Fichte, and subsequently by F. H. Jacobi and Christoph Gottfried Bardili.
 However, his historical importance belongs entirely to his earlier activity.
 The development of the Kantian standpoint contained in the New Theory (1789), and in the Fundament des philosophischen Wissens (1791), was called by its author Elementarphilosophie.

 Reinhold lays greater emphasis than Kant upon the unity and activity of consciousness.
 The principle of consciousness tells us that every idea is related both to an object and a subject, and is partly to be distinguished from and partly united to both.
 Since form cannot produce matter and a subject cannot produce an object, we are forced to assume a thing-in-itself.
 This is a notion which is self-contradictory if consciousness were to be essentially a relating activity.
 There is therefore something which must be thought and yet cannot be thought.

+In 1806, Reinhold published Versuch einer Critik der Logik aus dem Gesichtspunkt der Sprache (Attempt at a Critique of Logic from the Perspective of Language), in which he maintained that thinking cannot be separated from language, a claim that would later occupy a central place in his philosophy of language.